 Semester in Washington, D.C.

-Students can take courses in the third semester in D.C. on business-government relations and economic statecraft and conflict resolution, and a seminar on advanced trade topics.
+After completing their first semester, students can take fall semester courses in D.C. on business-government relations and economic statecraft and conflict resolution, and a seminar on advanced trade topics.
 Evening classes allow students to pursue internships, which are encouraged but not required.
 Students who intern in D.C. in the summer prior should consider continuing the internship during the semester.

 Gaining professional development experience during the course of your academic program is essential.
 The Institute helps support student opportunities to apply their skills, build their résumés, expand their connections, and advance their international careers through innovative real-world learning experiences.